-This southwest chicken bowl makes the perfect easy weeknight recipe and it is on rotation often at our house.
-It has an American Southwest spice along with fresh lime juice which imparts the most amazing flavor.
+- Quick: This southwest spiced chicken and pinto beans bowl makes the perfect easy weeknight recipe and it is on rotation often at our house.
+What's even better is it is so easy to make!

-The marinating time when making the Southwest chicken will only take about 20-30 minutes depending on how much time you have.
-While the chicken marinates, you can prepare the rice and beans portion of the recipe.
+- Flavorful: It has the most delicious American Southwest spice along with fresh lime juice which imparts the most amazing flavor.
+The marinating time when making the chicken will only take about 20-30 minutes depending on how much time you have.

 Ingredients Needed

 - Boneless chicken breasts.
-I like to slice the chicken breast in half length wise so that the chicken cooks faster.
+I like to slice the chicken breast in half lengthwise so that the chicken cooks faster.

 - Basmati rice.
 If you want a delicious fluffy in your chicken bowl, basmati is the best rice to use.